runxiyu/idc-old/docs/whitepaper.md

 +INTERACT
 :	Affect the space;
 +MUTE
-:	Render a user unable to speak or otherwise interact in the space;
+:	Give a user with lower roles the -READ anti-permission.
 +KICK
 :	Removes a user from the space;
 +BAN